University of London

 Royal Holloway is in the top 25 percent of UK universities for research rated ‘world-leading’ or ‘internationally excellent’ (REF 2014), and it is through our world-class research that expands minds and changes lives and the dedication of our academics, that ours is a community that inspires individuals to succeed academically, socially, and personally.

 Dr Paul Dudley is a Senior Lecturer in Strategy with a focus on teaching methods and approaches to strategy development.
-He is passionate about education and the student experience, whether this be in the classroom or online.
-Paul's experience of Higher Education straddles UK State and Private Universities, commercially orientated Higher Educational providers, alongside European and non-European settings.
-His interests revolve around strategic decision making and how an understanding in this area can aid a range of stakeholders including employers, employees and most significantly our students.
-Paul is currently writing a book on Global Strategy with a focus on the Asia Pacific region to be published by Sage.
+His interests revolve around strategic decision making and how an understanding in this area can aid a range of stakeholders including employers, employees and our students.

 Dr. Amal El-Sawad is a Senior Lecturer in Human Resource Management and Organisation Studies at Royal Holloway, University of London.
 She is the Founder and Director of Exit Stage Write Ltd., a new start-up which works with business and community organisations to develop innovative theatre and creative arts inspired learning and development programmes.

 Alan Pilkington is a Professor of Technology Management and a chartered engineer.
-As well as academic positions in many countries, he has recently worked with many international companies including recently Deliveroo, du and Jaguar Land Rover.
-His academic research has been published in many leading journals such as Journal of Operations Management, and California Management Review and he is also the author of an important textbook on Operations Management for McGraw Hill.
+As well as academic positions in many countries, he has worked with international companies including Deliveroo, du and Jaguar Land Rover.
+His academic research has been published in leading journals such as Journal of Operations Management, and California Management Review.
+He is also the author of an important textbook on Operations Management for McGraw Hill.

 Dr. Chinwe Lucia Egbe is a Senior Lecturer in Accounting.
-Prior to joining the University, Lucia was a Senior Lecturer at Nottingham Trent University, Lecturer in Accounting at Greenwich School of Management, Senior Teaching Fellow at SOAS University of London and Tutor at University of Reading, where she obtained a PhD in Accounting in 2018.
-She also supervises PhD Accounting students.
-Lucia's main research area includes Public Sector Governance, Management Accounting, Public Sector Governance, Governmentality, Higher Education Governance.
-Her other academic activities include being a Reviewer of the Journal of Financial Reporting and Accounting and Corporate Governance Journal.
+Prior to joining the University, Lucia was a Lecturer in Accounting at Greenwich School of Management, Senior Teaching Fellow at SOAS University of London and Tutor at University of Reading, where she obtained a PhD in Accounting.
+Lucia's main research areas include Public Sector Governance, Management Accounting, Public Sector Governance, Governmentality, Higher Education Governance.

 Coursera does not grant credit, and does not represent that any institution other than the degree granting institution will recognize the credit or credential awarded by the institution; the decision to grant, accept, or transfer credit is subject to the sole and absolute discretion of an educational institution.